jpclassik/phillysol/README.md

-- 👋 Hi, I’m @jpclassik
+- 👋 Hi, I’m @johnson paul
-- 👀 I’m interested in ...
+- 👀 I’m interested in writing codes for fun
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on alot of projects.. currently a frontend developer that works with reactjs Nodejs vuejs html5 css3
-- 📫 How to reach me ...
+- 📫 How to reach me sammizy.js@gmail.com

 <!---
 jpclassik/jpclassik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.